Robo-Chef/Modular-Pi-Server/docs/troubleshooting.md

 # If DNSMASQ_LISTENING is set to 'single', change it to 'all'
 docker exec pihole pihole -a -i all

+# 2c.
+Check if Unbound health check is failing but DNS still works
+log "Testing if Unbound DNS resolution works despite health check status..." dig @192.168.0.100 google.com +short

+# If DNS works but Unbound shows unhealthy, this is a monitoring issue, not functional
+# The health check tests network connectivity, not unbound-control (which needs SSL certs)
+docker logs unbound --tail 5

 # 3. Test DNS resolution from the Raspberry Pi host, using Pi-hole as the DNS server.
 # Replace ${PI_STATIC_IP} with your Pi's actual static IP address.